rudderlabs/rudderstack-docs/destinations/attribution/appsflyer.md

 pod 'Rudder-Appsflyer',' 1.0.0'
 ```

+### How do I send events to AppsFlyer via cloud-mode from mobile sources?

+You can integrate the AppsFlyer Native SDK in your application and retrieve the `appsflyerId` from the SDK and then pass it on to the RudderStack SDK so that it's passed on to the server.
+This will allow you you send events to AppsFlyer via cloud-mode.
+You can check the [sample application here with same functionality](https://github.com/rudderlabs/rudder-samples/tree/master/android/appsflyer/appsflyer-cloud-mode-sample).

 ## Contact Us

 If you come across any issues while configuring AppsFlyer with RudderStack, please feel free to [contact us](mailto:%20docs@rudderstack.com).
 You can also start a conversation on our [Slack](https://resources.rudderstack.com/join-rudderstack-slack) channel; we will be happy to talk to you!